 This one may seem a bit narrow for a starting point but bear with us.
-Email list conversion looks specifically at visitors who convert to subscribers by signing up, agreeing to terms that may give them gated content access, or some other carrot, in exchange for their email contact information enabling you to add them to your newsletter list.
+Email list conversion looks specifically at visitors who convert to subscribers by signing up and agreeing to terms that may give them gated content access, or some other carrot, in exchange for their email contact information, enabling you to add them to your newsletter list.

-These folks clearly found value in your content and want more.
-It’s that latter piece that makes this such an important metric to follow, the fact that they voluntarily gave you their contact info in exchange for more content.
+These folks found value in your content and want more.
+The last piece that makes this an important metric is that they voluntarily gave you their contact info in exchange for more content.

-Tips for measuring: Tools like MailChimp or Constant Contact make this an easy matter, as they give you an analytics dashboard that monitors this along with other metrics like open rate.
+Measurement tip: Tools like MailChimp or Constant Contact make this easy, as they give you an analytics dashboard that monitors this along with other metrics like open rate.

 Some metrics can mean different things to different people in different situations.
 Engagement is one of those.
 What matters is that you set parameters and stick to them.
-The key is to measure actionable statistics like email open rate, social media conversions, blog post comments/responses, and so on.
-These all have numbers associated with them, and there are clear actions that can be taken to improve them.
+The key is to measure actionable statistics like email open rate, social media conversions, blog post comments/responses, etc. These all have numbers associated with them, and there are clear actions that can be taken to improve them.

-Tips for measurement: Engagement is a bit more nebulous than conversions, but is still measurable using concrete numbers like those mentioned above.
-Collect these metrics from the analytics tool in your email list management console, Google analytics, and social media dashboards.
+Measurement tip: Engagement is more nebulous than conversions but is still measurable using concrete numbers like those mentioned above.
+Collect these metrics from the analytics tool in your email list management console, Google Analytics, and social media dashboards.

 #3: Referral Source

-This metric is all about what content people are looking at the most, and more importantly which content they’re sharing the most.
-If every one of your video posts gets 100 shares, but your infographics only get 12, you’ve got a direction to move.
-Either up your infographic game, or dump that medium and focus on videos for better ROI.
+This metric is about what content people look at most and, more importantly, which content they share the most.
+If every one of your video posts gets 100 shares, but your infographics only get 12, you've got a direction to move.
+Either up your infographic game or dump that medium and focus on videos for better ROI.

 #5: Lead Quality

-If your posts are garnering 1000s of clicks and views, yet your overall conversion rate is sitting at 1%, it’s time to redo the math.
-Looking not only at where a lead comes from (see #3) but more specifically which leads convert to clients and at what rate for a given source, this is the deepest of our suggested metrics.
+If your posts garner 1000s clicks and views, yet your overall conversion rate is 1%, it's time to redo the math.
+Looking not only at where a lead comes from (see #3) but, more specifically, which leads convert to clients and at what rate for a given source, this is the deepest of our suggested metrics.
 Knowing this gives you a much finer-grained approach to where you should be allocating your efforts and resources.

-Tips for measuring: Track downloads on your lead-generating content, monitor CTA click-through rates and compare to your lead list.
-The more content a lead has read prior to contacting you, the more likely they are to be a high-quality lead.
+Tips for measuring: Track downloads on your lead-generating content, monitor CTA click-through rates, and compare to your lead list.
+The more content a lead has read before contacting you, the more likely it will be a high-quality lead.